Koszul Feynman Categories: Cubical implies Koszul.

 Any decomposition of $\phi$, for example the chain in Equation $\ref{chain1}$, determines a $\mathsf{V}$-colored tree by reading the composition as a flow chart.
 The vertices in such a tree are in bijective correspondence with the morphisms in the chain and hence are totally ordered.
 Passing to the quotient by even permutations of such an order, we may say such a chain determines an homogeneous element in $C_\ast(\phi)$.
-With this in mind we define the chain complex $C_\ast(\phi, X) \subset C_{p+\ast}(\phi)^p/C_{p+\ast}(\phi)^{p-1}$ to be the span of all such homogeneous elements associated to compositions of morphisms inside the parentheses in the chain
+Moreover this element is independent of the choice of representative of the chain, since the composition of degree $0$ morphisms in such a chain produces the same element in the coinvariants (see Equation $\ref{coinvariants}$).